Longjogger/fewo-calendar/README.md

-# fewo-calendar
+# Fewo-Calendar
-Read holiday apartment bookings from Nextcloud Table and import them in a calendar via CalDav.
+Read holiday apartment (Ferienwohung \[Fewo\]) bookings from Nextcloud Table and import them in a calendar via CalDav.

+# Prerequisites
+First, you need a running Nextcloud installation with the Tables app and Calendar app installed.

+In the Tables app, you need a view with the following columns:
+* Arrival (Anreise, format: date)
+* Departure (Abreise, format: date)
+* Type of Occupancy (Belegungstyp, format: selection between Buchung, Stornierung, Eigenbelegung)
+* Firstname (Vorname, format: text)
+* Lastname (Nachname, format: text)
+* Type of Booking (Buchungstyp, format: selection between the possible sources of booking) Usually, the view is shared as read-only with a special account created specifically for this task (e.g., the account is named 'fewo').